GLM-130B: An Open Bilingual Pre-trained Model: Technical Details

-A two-dimensional absolute position encoding method is proposed in vanilla GLM for modeling intra- and inter-span position information.
+A two-dimensional absolute position encoding method is proposed in vanilla GLM for modeling both intra- and inter-span position information.
 In \glm, different from the two-dimensional positional encoding used in vanilla GLM, we turn back to conventional one-dimensional positional encoding.
-However, we initially thought that we could not directly apply the two-dimensional form to RoPE\footnote{We later found the instructions to implement two-dimensional RoPE from its author blog \url{https://kexue.fm/archives/8397}.
-However, our training has proceeded for weeks.}.
-As a substitute plan, in \glm, we remove the second dimension used in the original GLM as we find that the unidirectional attention mask sub-matrices for [MASK] generation also indicate the token order.
+However, we originally thought that two-dimensional form cannot be directly applied to RoPE\footnote{We later found the instructions to implement two-dimensional RoPE from its author's blog \url{https://kexue.fm/archives/8397}, but our training has proceeded for weeks.}.
+As a substitute plan, in \glm we simply remove the second dimension used in the original GLM as we find that the unidirectional attention mask sub-matrices for [MASK] generation indicate the token order as well.
 This observation results in our transforming \glm's positional encoding into a one-dimensional one according to the following strategies:

-\begin{itemize}[leftmargin=*,itemsep=0pt,parsep=0.2em,topsep=0.0em,partopsep=0.0em] \item For sequences corrupted by short spans, we discard the second-dimensional position encoding. \item For sequences corrupted by a long span at the end, we change the positional ids to one-dimensional $0, 1, \cdots, s - 1$, and generated tokens will prolong the first-dimensional positional encoding from the last context token $s - 1$. \end{itemize}
+\begin{itemize}[leftmargin=*,itemsep=0pt,parsep=0.2em,topsep=0.0em,partopsep=0.0em] \item For sequences corrupted by short spans, we discard the second-dimensional position encoding. \item For sequences corrupted by a long span at the end, we change the positional ids to one-dimensional $0, 1, \cdots, s - 1$, and generated tokens will just prolong the first-dimensional positional encoding from the last context token $s - 1$. \end{itemize}

-\vvpara{Feed-forward Network.} Some recent efforts to improve transformer architecture have been on the FFN, including replacing it with GLU (adopted in PaLM).
+\paragraph{Feed-forward Network} Some recent efforts to improve transformer architecture have been on the FFN, including replacing it with GLU (adopted in PaLM).
 Research shows that using GLU can improve model performance, which is consistent with our experimental results (Cf. Table~\ref{tab:pe-ffn-ablation}).
 Specifically, we use GLU with the GeLU~\citep{hendrycks2016gaussian} activation. as

 In order to keep the same parameter as the vanilla FFN, the feed-forward size $d_{\mathrm{ffn}}$ (which is usually $4 d_{\mathrm{H}}$, where $d_{\mathrm{H}}$ is the hidden dimension) is reduced to $\frac 8 3 d_{\mathrm{H}}$ as the $\boldsymbol{V}$ is additionally introduced.